Buscarello de Ghizolfi

 Buscarello de Ghizolfi, also known as Buscarel of Gisolfe, was a European who settled in Persia in the 13th century while it was part of the Mongol Ilkhanate.
 He was a Mongol ambassador to Europe from 1289 to 1305, serving the Mongol rulers Arghun, Ghazan and then Oljeitu.
 The goal of the communications was to form a Franco-Mongol alliance between the Mongols and the Europeans against the Muslims, but despite many back-and-forth communications, the attempts were never successful.

 Biography

 Little is known of Buscarello except for his work as an ambassador, and that he was a member of the powerful Ghisolfi family.
 The first mention of him is in 1274, in relation to the arming of a galley.
 The next is from 1279, which records that he was in the city of Ayas in Cilician Armenia, at the time a vassal state of the Mongol Empire.
 He then entered the service of the Mongol ruler Arghun, becoming Officer of his guard, with the title of Qortchi ("Quiver carrier").

-Buscarello had a son, Argone de Ghizolfi, whom he named "Arghun" after his patron.
+Buscarello had a son, Argone de Ghizolfi, whom he named after his patron Arghun.